Bunnings: Operations

-Since the development of the Bunnings Warehouse stores, three general operational formats exist Bunnings Small-format Store (SFS), Bunnings Warehouse (WH) and Bunnings Trade Centre (TC).
+Since the development of the Bunnings Warehouse stores, three general operational formats exist: Bunnings Small-format Store (SFS), Bunnings Warehouse (WH) and Bunnings Trade Centre (TC).
 The smaller "Bunnings" stores stock a more limited range of hardware, whereas the larger "Bunnings Warehouses" contain a more comprehensive hardware range and garden supplies, including plants.
 The big box format accounts for 167 stores of the network of 280.

 Bunnings Warehouse offers a variety of additional services, both in-home and in-store.
 The in-home services are mainly installations, assembling, quotes and consultancy for multiple products.
 The in-store services include a hire shop, spare parts enquiry, colour matching, key cutting, pool water testing and gas swapping.

 Bunnings also provides gardening, craft, and woodwork do it yourself (DIY) workshops for children in-store, as well as for other groups in schools, nursing homes, and hospitals.
 The Bunnings staff are available to community groups for assistance with DIY projects.

-Sausage sizzles

 On weekends (and weekdays at some sites), Bunnings outlets regularly host sausage sizzles and cake stalls for community groups and causes.
 It has become an intrinsic part of the Bunnings Warehouse brand, and iconic in Australian culture.

-In 2018, chief operating officer Debbie Poole sparked a public debate when she suggested "onion be placed underneath sausages to help prevent the onion from falling out and creating a slipping hazard”.
-She insisted it would not "impact the delicious taste or great feeling you get when supporting your local community group".
+Facial recognition software

+In 2024 the Australian Privacy Commission found that Bunnings's use of facial recognition cameras on customers in NSW and Victorian stores from 2018 to 2021 breached Australian privacy laws as they did not obtain consent.